 You’re dreaming of a summer spent working by the pool as a lifeguard.
 Before you can take the stand, you must first pass the Lifeguard Training Course and Prerequisites and there are a few things you should know.
 The Red Cross Lifeguarding pretest is designed to evaluate physical competency- strength, endurance, and comfort in the water.
-It is a prescreen to to identify if a person could reasonably participate safely and have a chance to successfully complete the lifeguarding course.
+It is a prescreen to identify if a person could reasonably participate safely and have a chance to successfully complete the lifeguarding course.

-The American Red Cross training is designed to arm you with the skills and knowledge you’ll need to prepare for a variety of scenarios in and around the water.
+The training is designed to arm you with the skills and knowledge you’ll need to prepare for a variety of scenarios in and around the water.
 Through training, you will learn how quick response times and effective preparation are vital to being a lifeguard.
 You’ll also understand the crucial elements needed to help prevent drownings and injuries.

 How to pass the pretest:

 - You must be 15 years old on or before the final scheduled session of your course.

 - Swim 300 yards continuously demonstrating breath control and rhythmic breathing.
 Candidates may swim using the front crawl, breaststroke or a combination of both but swimming on the back or side is not allowed.
 Swim goggles may be used.